byjg/php-migration/README.md

 Database Migrates uses only SQL commands for versioning your database.

-**Why pure SQL commands?**
+## Why pure SQL commands?

-The most of frameworks tend to use programming statements for versioning your database instead of use pure SQL.
+The most of the frameworks tend to use programming statements for versioning your database instead of use pure SQL.

 There are some advantages to use the native programming language of your framework to maintain the database:
   - Framework commands have some trick codes to do complex tasks;